TeamHypersomnia/PressKit/README.md

 - Comes with an in-game WYSIWYG editor that lets you host a **work-in-progress map** to test with your friends in a single click.
 Quickly iterate your map unlike in any game engine.

 # Logos

+# Descriptions

+**Feel free to copy and reword these however you wish.**

+## Short teaser v1

+*Challenge your friend to an intense duel, or gather two clans to fight a spectacular war.
+Reawaken your competitive spirit in this relentless top-down shooter.
+Comes with an in-game map Editor!
+Forever free and open-source.*

+## Short teaser v2

+*Online shooter with relentless dynamics.*
+*Challenge your friend to an intense duel, or gather two clans to fight a spectacular war.*

+*Written in modern C++, without a game engine* *Forever free and open-source :heart:*

+## Long teaser v1

+*Hypersomnia* is a free and open-source competitive shooter.

+The game has been online and playable since 2017.
+It brings together:

+- the tactics of *Counter-Strike*,
+- the dynamics of *Hotline Miami*,
+- the pixel art nostalgia of oldschool RPGs..
+- ..and the potential for endless creativity thanks to an in-game map editor!

+*Hypersomnia* aims to be **the ultimate open-source 2D shooter** - a grand community project extensible without limit.

+## Long teaser v2

+Hypersomnia is a hardcore shooter mixing eSports with pixely nostalgia.
+Every match will be unforgiving - every duel a psychological battle.

+More of a peaceful soul?
+Unleash your creativity in the **WYSIWYG in-game map Editor** with instant playtesting.

+It's all free and open-source.
+Written without a game engine, in bare C++.
+Only 50 MB.
+Feel free to build it yourself from GitHub and modify Hypersomnia to your heart's content.

+Features:

+- 24 unique firearms.
+- 4 grenade types, 7 melee weapons and 6 magic spells.
+- 2 game modes: Bomb defusal (team-based) and Gun game (free-for all).
+- An in-game map editor that lets you host a work-in-progress map to test with your friends in a single click.
+Quickly iterate your map unlike in any game engine.

+## Lore teaser

+*Declare allegiance to one of the three factions whose apple of discord is a disparity between prevailing notions of moral excellence:*

+***Metropolis.
+Atlantis.
+Resistance.***

+*Will you take revenge for the unethical simulation of an inferior universe?
+Will you support the cruel experiments to win total control over metempsychosis?
+Or will you join the underground civilization that awaits the end of war in this dangerous afterlife reality?*

+# Social media tags

+## For gamers

+*(comma separated)*

+``hypersomnia, hypersomnia shooter, teamhypersomnia, open source shooter, free shooter, free 2d shooter, 2d topdown, 2d topdown shooter, topdown shooter, top-down shooter, pixelart, pixel art, pixel-art shooter, indie shooter, 2d shooter, online shooter, competitive shooter, competitive 2d``

+## For programmers

+*(space separated)*

+``game cpp c-plus-plus gamedev multiplayer pixel-art game-development free-software shooter multiplayer-game 2d-game shooter-game pixelart top-down-shooter 2d-shooter pixelart-game top-down-game indie-game top-down-shooter-game topdown-shooter``

 # Author Bio